ProfBlack/ao3updater.koplugin/README.md

-# ao3updater.koplugin
+# AO3Updater.koplugin
-Updates Archive of Our Own EPUBs automatically.

-Access AO3 Updater via More Tools, set the directory that your AO3 EPUB files are stored in, then click Update AO3 EPUBs and the plugin will update all of them for you when new chapters are released!
-It currently only checks the Updated date.
-I may expand this at some point.
+What This Plugin Does
+- Checks an entire folder for the link provided in the epub(s) to see if the file's date, word count and chapters are different to the site's and downloads a new version to replace yours if so
+What We'd Like It To Do
+- Allow the choosing of specific files to check for updates when run
+- Allow the entry of a work ID number to download a file from the site directly
+- Some type of user authentication to update archive locked stories as necessary

+Disclosure that this code was produced by an LLM.
 Feel free to build upon, improve or repurpose this for whatever you want.